 Lesser Bear creates some UNIX processes inside the application as virtual processors in order to execute each thread in parallel.
-Lesser Bear stores all the thread contexts in a huge shared-memory space which every virtual processor can access uniformly.
+Lesser Bear stores all the threadcontexts in a huge shared-memory space which every virtual processor can access uniformly.
 Furthermore, for scheduling threads in parallel, Lesser Bear divides the huge shared-memory space equally for every virtual processor and provides 'Protect Queue' and 'Waiver Queue' for each divided space.
-Each virtual processor manages a provided space.
-Protect Queue is handled without a lock operation because only an assigned virtual processor, referred to as an owner, enqueues in the Protect Queue and dequeue it.
-In the Waiver Queue, only the owner enqueues into that queue but any virtual processor can dequeue it.
-Consequently, the enqueue method for the Waiver Queue requires no lock operation.
-We have adopted an algorithm for Lesser Bear in which a lock operation is not necessary for enqueueing.
+Protect Queue allows only the owner virtual processor to enqueue and dequeue.
+Waiver Queue allows only the owner to enqueue, but lets everyone dequeue.
+We have also adopted an algorithm for Lesser Bear in which lock operations are not necessary for enqueueing.
 This algorithm enables Lesser Bear to reduce the scheduling overhead.